At a glance

 We have three churches, St James, Malanda (map), Our Lady of Consolation & St Patrick, Yungaburra (map), and St Rita of Cascia, Millaa Millaa (map).

-For liturgy times.
+For Mass times: liturgy calendar.

 Parish Office: 5 Monash Ave, Malanda; ph (07) 4096 5156.